Urban planning and housing

 My research within the scope of this research direction is currently primarily focused on two projects.
 The first project explores the limits and possibilities of what I tentatively designate as “moderately heterodox” city-level initiatives to challenge the hegemonic dominance of market-oriented approaches to urban development.
 To this end, I examine the intentions and outcomes of the experimental neighborhood of Vallastaden in the Swedish city of Linköping.

 The second project is concerned with the proliferating trend of cities seeking to foster the development of low-carbon or carbon neutral neighborhoods.
-In this project, we explore how these kinds of projects place new demands on both the planning process and the urban planning profession.
-To this end, we draw on case studies of three such recent projects in mid-sized Swedish cities.
+In this project, we draw on theorisations of climate urbanism to explore how these kinds of projects place new demands on both the planning process and the urban planning profession.
+The project is structured around case studies of three such recent projects in mid-sized Swedish cities.

-Moreover, I am currently finishing research conducted with colleagues from Uppsala University on how and to what extent the renovations in recent years of rental housing constructed in the 1960s and 1970s as part of Sweden's extensive Million Homes Program have displaced tenants in these neighborhoods.
+I am also currently wrapping up research conducted with colleagues from Uppsala University on how and to what extent the renovations in recent years of rental housing constructed in the 1960s and 1970s as part of Sweden’s extensive Million Homes Program have displaced tenants in these neighborhoods.

-I have previously written a bit on planning history and the mobility of planning theory.
+I have previously done some work on planning history and the mobility of planning theory.

 Transportation and mobility